AlexKaiLe/Genome-Assembly/README.md

 Analyze the hiv-1_genome.txt that contains 9,181 bp RNA genome of HIV-1using unitary.m, which is a DNA scoring matrix.
 Simulate extraction of 50-mer reads from the HIV genome  where I mutated these reads randomly based on a 1% error rate

-P = ​​probability of number of reads covering a given position of the sequence P=(e^(-a)a^k)/k! where a = N/(LG)
+P = probability of number of reads covering a given position of the sequence P=(e^(-a)a^k)/k! where a = N/(LG)
 To find the min number of reads covering the entire sequence
 - K = 0 → no reads cover the entire sequence